-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETACH AND RETACH AND RETACH AND RETACH AND RETACH AND RETACH AND DATED.
-TURN TI - - - - HIS PORTIC ON ONLY The Board of Directors recommends you vote FOR the following proposals: For Against Abstair 1.
-To authorize flexibility for the Company, with the approval of the Company's board of directors, to offer and sell Shares, during the 12 months following stockholder approval, at a price below the then-current net asset value per share, subject to certain limitations described in the proxy statement.
-2. To approve an amended and restated investment advisory agreement between the Company and its investment adviser, which will become effective upon stockholder approval in order to (i) change the structure of the subordinated incentive fee on income payable to the investment adviser in a manner that would reduce the "hurdle rate" required for the investment adviser to earn, and be paid, the subordinated incentive fee on income, and (ii) reduce the base management fee payable by the Company to its investment adviser.
+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY FS INVESTMENT CORPORATION THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 1.
+To authorize flexibility for the Company, with the approval of the Company's board of directors, to offer and sell shares of the Company's common stock, during the 12 months following stockholder approval, at a price below the thencurrent net asset value per share, subject to certain limitations described in the proxy statement.
+2. To approve an amended and restated investment advisory agreement between the Company and its investment adviser, П П П which will become effective upon stockholder approval, in order to (i) change the structure of the subordinated incentive fee on income payable to the investment adviser in a manner that would reduce the "hurdle rate" required for the investment adviser to earn, and be paid, the subordinated incentive fee on income, and (ii) reduce the base management fee payable by the Company to its investment adviser.
 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.